rajkumarpb/node-image-upload/README.md

-# Node.js Local File Upload
+# Local File Upload

 A simple application used for uploading images directly to the server.
 The application also validates extensions and prevents submitting the form without an image.

 ### TECHNOLOGIES/NPM MODULES
 1. multer
+2. Node.js
+3. Express.js

+### FUTURE
+1. Upload photos to an image hosting API instead, unless you're on a monster server!

 ### DOCUMENTATION
 1. multer: https://github.com/expressjs/multer